-Today’s guest post about egg and food safety is from Mary Lee Chin, MS, RD of Nutrition Edge Communications.
+Today’s post about egg and food safety is from Mary Lee Chin, MS, RD of Nutrition Edge Communications.

 I had the pleasure of meeting Mary at the American Egg Board’s Good Egg Project blogger event last March in Arizona.
 If you want to learn more about egg nutrition, you can watch my video of Mary’s talk at the Good Egg Project event.